 Andrei Ryabushkin – Russian painter

+A significant role in the works of the artist is devoted to the Russian landscape.
 In the last years of his life Ryabushkin enjoyed creating illustrations on the Russian epics and rural themes.

 In 1903, Ryabushkin was diagnosed with tuberculosis.
 Unfortunately, treatment in Switzerland did not help.